 The Polar Express

 This 2004 animated film is based on the children’s book by the same title.
 Author Chris Van Alsburg was born and raised in Grand Rapids and graduated from the University of Michigan.
 The Polar Express is set in the same town that the author grew up in, making it a staple of the community each holiday season.
 When creating the animated film, the crew found inspiration in Owosso, where they studied the Pere Marquette 1225, a massive steam locomotive that traveled through the area.
 The movie follows a group of children taking an enchanting train ride through the North Pole.
-Stream on Amazon Video.
+Stream on Hulu, Max, and Amazon.

 Filmed in Ludington and Grand Rapids, this 2013 film was made in partnership with the Salvation Army and created by Michigan native Harold Cronk.
 Showcasing the importance of giving back during the holiday season, Silver Bells follows a car salesman who must perform community service as a Salvation Army bell ringer, reminding him of the true meaning of Christmas.
-Stream on Amazon Prime.
+Stream on Amazon.

 A Christmas Movie Christmas